-By: Danielle Corcione, James Yeun, and Ariel Diliberto
+By: Adryan Corcione, James Yeun, and Ariel Diliberto

 In the United States today, election results do not represent the will, or number, of the people who live here.
 Marginalized voters, year after year, are intentionally excluded from our so-called democratic process.
 Through voter suppression of marginalized people, voting in a capitalist system becomes of interest to anyone who benefits from capitalism—particularly, the ruling class.

 American capitalism was built on the basis of stolen (African) labor and stolen (Indigenous) land and resources, and U.S. “democracy” was established to exclude Black, Indigenous, and other marginalized people.
 Still today, Black people are constantly barred from the right to vote, especially but not exclusively in the South, due to restrictive voter ID laws.
 Indigenous people on tribal land cannot vote because they do not have a street address, per similar voter ID laws.

 Many immigrants, including refugees, also cannot vote because they are not citizens, despite being regularly attacked on our soil.
 Many, formerly or currently, incarcerated people have been stripped of the right to vote.
 Transgender people face discrimination at the polls when their gender presentation doesn’t match their ID.
 Disabled people, especially those with mobile disabilities, may struggle to even get to the polls due to the inaccessibility of public transit.
 Marginalized people of overlapping identities, such as Black and Indigenous women of color, often experience multiple of these hurdles.